This post was originally published June 2017. It has since been updated with new information and was most recently updated on October 9, 2020.

 Scorpion Website Design & Development Review

-Scorpion is certainly capable of producing high quality and very well designed websites.
+Scorpion is certainly capable of producing high quality and very well designed law firm websites.
 Their frequent award announcements speak to this.
 Over all the years that I’ve done competitive research in the legal marketing space, I’ve come across many Scorpion Design websites, and have seen many that are truly impressive both in terms of design and usability.

 One commonality that I’ve noticed among Scorpion websites is that they tend to be extravagantly designed.
 Bright colors, large and frequent imagery, and interesting shapes and effects are commonplace among Scorpion websites.